Intimacy With YourselfBy Dr. Margaret Paul

 Love and intimacy almost always disappear in a relationship when we abandon ourselves by judging ourselves, by ignoring our feelings, and by making others responsible for our sense of worth.
 Because Brandon had been abandoning himself for years in his relationship with Jennifer, he was a sitting duck for an affair.

 Chandra and Brandon were in the same profession and they met at a national sales meeting.
 Over dinner, Chandra gave Brandon the attention and approval that he was not giving himself and that Jennifer was not giving to him.
-Jennifer, an executive in a large company and a busy mother of four, did not want the responsibility of taking care of Brandon.
-The problem was that Brandon had not wanted the responsibility of taking care of Brandon either.
+Jennifer, an executive in a large company and a busy mother of four, did not want the responsibility of taking care of Brandon's inner child.
+The problem was that Brandon had not wanted the responsibility of taking care of himself either.

 As Brandon started to practice Inner Bonding and learned how to attend to his own feelings, and how to give himself the love and attention that he needed, he started to feel much better inside.
 He discovered that the more he learned to value himself, the more he started to reconnect with Jennifer.